Drug Legalization: A False Hope

 In November 2012 Colorado and Washington State passed ballot initiatives legalizing marijuana, making the United States the first country in the world to legalize the commercial production, sale and use of marijuana.
 Since that time, Alaska, Oregon and the District of Columbia in 2014, and California, Maine, Massachusetts and Nevada in 2016, also legalized marijuana.
 This adds a third drug legal for adults, adding marijuana to alcohol and tobacco.
 These two drugs are the leading causes of preventable illness and death in the United States.

 Smart Approaches to Marijuana (SAM) is leading the nation in finding smart, effective and less punitive strategies to discourage marijuana use and prevent a new Big Marijuana industry with a focus on public health.
+Below, SAM co-founder Kevin Sabet, PhD presents the false dichotomy of legalization and criminalization:

 The Institute for Behavior and Health (IBH) has proposed a strategy for sustained and systematic annual collection, analysis and reporting of the health, safety, and other consequences of marijuana use and marijuana legalization.
 IBH is calling on the US Congress to designate the National Academy of Sciences, Engineering, and Medicine (NASEM) to establish an independent Scientific Committee to Monitor the Effects of Marijuana Policy Changes.
 This committee would assemble, analyze and report data on the effects of marijuana use and changes in marijuana policy, and recommend priorities for research in this area.
 The full IBH report on this strategy can be found here.